adamsilver/fdpb/01-a-registration-form.md

 Due to the increased risk of typos, some registration forms include an additional ‘confirm password’ field.
 This is a precautionary measure that requires the user to type the same password twice, doubling the effort and degrading the user experience.

 Instead, it's better to let users reveal their password which speaks to principles 4 and 5, *Give control* and *Offer choice* respectively.
-This way users can choose to reveal their password, when they know nobody is looking - reducing the risk of typos.
+This way users can choose to reveal their password, when they know nobody is looking—reducing the risk of typos.

 Recent versions of Internet Explorer and Edge provide this behaviour natively.
 As we'll be creating our own solution we should suppress this feature like this: